dice-cyfronet/atmosphere/doc/api/appliance_endpoints.md

 ## List information about appliance types endpoints

 Get list of appliance types with endpoints.
-You can limit number of appliance types and endpoints returned by filtering endpoint type or giving endpoint ids.
+You can limit number of appliance types and endpoints returned by filtering endpoint type or providing endpoint ids.

 ```
 GET /appliance_endpoints